sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 ### Constants used with voting operations

 Many voting operations may be parameterized by an unsigned integer.
-In some cases the integers are constant, but in

 When we encode these constants, we encode them as short strings rather than as integers.